havlan/Sokker/README.md

 - Go uses GoRoutines which is a lightweight thread of execution.
 Less overhead, when blocking, the runtime moves other coroutines on the same operating system thread to a different.
 - Go uses channels.
 Channels are the pipes that connect concurrent goroutines.
 Send into one and extract in the other.
 - To learn something new!
 - **Thoughts on Go throughout the project?** Go can be used for many things, i'm not experienced in go, but i feel like i can do exactly everything i can do in go in another language.
-But go with channels can be amazingly good, it can make paralell programming "easy".
+But go with channels can be amazingly good, it can make parallel programming "easy".
 And by that i mean that golang's thread model (goroutines) is quite easy and nice to use, both the normal way and the lambda way.
-But i still feel like i'm not in control, that is most likely the fact that this is our first go project.
+But i still feel like i'm not in control, that is most likely since this is our first go project.

 So if I want to use this, what do i need to implement?
 Lets take the chat example:
 - You need a Sokk struct
 - You need to start it to listen
-- You need to decode the byte array / data recieved to a websocket frame
+- You need to decode the byte array / data received to a websocket frame
 - You need to encode the websocket frame to a byte array
 - You need to send the data to all your clients (ws.clients)